alextim/vite-plugin-simple-json-server/packages/vite-plugin-simple-json-server/README.md

 ## Why vite-plugin-simple-json-server?

 This plugin is for lazy developers to create a mock API quickly.
 Simply place some json files into the `mock` folder and your file based API is ready.
 Out of the box you have pagination, sorting and filter.

 Additionally the plugin serves `html`, `js`, `css` and `txt` files.

-For flexibility you can add own routes to plugin config.
+Additionally you can define custom routes in the plugin config.

 The plugin is light, it has only one dependency.